sn2873/data_analytics_portfolio/README.md

 ## About me
 Welcome to my portfolio!
 I'm Shay.

-I have worked in marketing analytics and this experience made me interested in exploring a career in business analytics/data analytics.
+My experience in marketing analytics made me interested in exploring a career in business analytics/data analytics.

 I've recently furthered my education in business and data analytics in Vancouver.